 Schemes based on fake data involve hacking performance metrics to show buyers inflated impression, viewability, and website visit metrics, giving a false impression of performance.

-Ad fraud isn’t going to disappear overnight, meaning ad fraud protection is set to become a mainstay of every adtech platform and marketing room.
-So much so that global demand for ad fraud detection tools is forecast to reach $9.4 billion by 2031.
+Ad fraud isn’t going to disappear overnight, meaning ad fraud prevention is set to become a mainstay of every adtech platform and marketing room very soon.
+Thanks to emerging ad fraud prevention technologies, there are actionable ways to start combatting fraud head on.

-Others are turning to blockchain as an ally against the problem.
-Ad fraud prevention platform, Adwatch, leverages blockchain for advertisers, publishers, and ad networks, to certify programmatic campaigns.
+Some in the adtech industry are turning to blockchain as an ally against ad fraud.
+Ad fraud prevention platform, Adwatch, for example, leverages blockchain for advertisers, publishers, and ad networks, to certify programmatic campaigns.
 By encrypting campaign metrics in the blockchain, Adwatch creates an immutable ledger where all data can be tracked and accounted for.

 “The Adwatch vision is to secure the entire programmatic advertising supply chain with a unified set of data that’s been verified, that’s secured by blockchain, and that’s free of discrepancies” reports Adwatch.

 Setting clear viewability standards for ads ensures that they are served in legitimate and viewable formats.
 Setting strict standards for the size, placement, and maximum loading times for ads prevents them from being served in fraudulent ways - like pixel stuffing, ad injection, or ad stacking.

 Keep a blacklist of any known, fraudulent domains.
 Blocking these domains from receiving ad impressions, prevents ads from being served on fake websites set up to generate fraudulent clicks and impressions.